andreabac3/CDDN-Change-DNS-Dynamically-with-your-Network/README.md

 ### Prerequisites
 ```
-actually works only with MacOS X
+The program works for MacOS X && Distro Linux.
+If you are Linux User, the program will ask to you Sudo permission.
 ```

 ### Installing